 The assumption that has the greatest impact on the LAT reserve amount is interest reflecting the expected future returns that will be realised by investing the mathematical provision.
-The Company's calculation of LAT reserves at 31 December 2016 was performed by applying different rates than those that were used in the calculation of LAT reserves at 31 December 2015.
-Change in interest rates was caused by (among other things), a different investment strategy.
-If the non-linearity in interest rates is ignored, it can be said that the LAT reserve increased by approximately HRK 60.5 due to different interest rates applied in 2016 compared to those applied in 2015.
+The Company's calculation of LAT reserves at 31 December 2017 was performed by applying different rates than those that were used in the calculation of LAT reserves at 31 December 2016.
+If the non-linearity in interest rates is ignored, it can be said that the LAT reserve increased by approximately HRK 9 due to different interest rates applied in 2017 compared to those applied in 2016.